 Of course, it is very important to take into consideration the country you’re moving from.
 But that does not change the fact that you have to be prepared to pay the same amount (or more) for smaller housing spaces.

-Though I doubt I would get much work done if I move to Hawaii (for obvious reasons), your case might be completely different.
+I doubt I would get much work done if I move to Hawaii (for obvious reasons).
+But your case might be completely different.
 Getting a job there might even be the reason you’re moving to Hawaii.
 Lucky you!
 But if you are moving there and have no plan whatsoever about where you’ll work, I have great news for you: Hawaii’s unemployment rate has been relatively low during the recent years.

 According to the BLS current population survey (CPS), the unemployment rate for Hawaii as of April 2016 is 3.2%.
 “The state unemployment rate was 1.8 percentage points lower than the national rate for the month.
 The unemployment rate in Hawaii peaked in May 2009 at 7.3% and is now 4.1 percentage points lower.
 From a post peak low of 3.1% in February 2016, the unemployment rate has now grown by 0.1 percentage points.”

 Nevertheless, that does not mean that job positions will be thrown at you as soon as you set foot there.
 You need to have a job seeking strategy.
 Plan in advance and make a list of the skills you have.
 Moreover, make a list of the jobs you are willing to do.
-I would suggest you update your CV.
-Make several adjustments depending on the job you are applying to.
+I would suggest you update your CV and make several adjustments depending on the job you are applying to.
 Try to send it to companies before you move there.
-Just don’t send a CV too early.
-You might get invited for a face to face interview before your arrival.
-Which may cause some problems.
+Just don’t send your CV too early.
+You don’t want to get invited for a face to face interview before your arrival.

 What to do in Hawaii?